steveohara/enocean4j/readme.md

 although EnJ-Library gets you a very long way forward, it doesn't meet our requirements.

 ## Note
-One of things that this library does not support at this point in time is OSGi bundling.
+One of the things that this library does not support at this point in time is OSGi bundling.
 This is for two reasons;

 1. JSerialComm is not packaged for OSGi
 2. enocean4j uses package scanning to find all EEPs